-For those of us who are not confident with that process or that simply don't have the time learn how to make a pattern, it may spare you a lot of frustration to buy a commercial car seat cover pattern.
+For those of us who are not confident with that process or that simply don't have the time learn how to make a pattern, it may save a lot of time and frustration to buy a ready made pattern that will have instructions included to demonstrate how to make a baby car seat cover.

 I have only used one baby car seat cover pattern, Simplicity baby car seat pattern number 3712.

 This pattern included instructions for how to sew a baby car seat cover as well as a pattern for a baby sling and a stroller cover.

 McCalls has free directions to make newborn baby head support and car seat cover online but the only pattern that I located for how to make a baby car seat cover is obsolete.